human-centered-ai-lab/MLHI-2020/README.md

 | 4 | 2174489472 | Sun Jun 14 22:39:40 PDT 2009 | NO_QUERY | RachelBrammer | Another scary movie with the girls  CWH(: |
 | 4 | 2174504162 | Sun Jun 14 22:41:33 PDT 2009 | NO_QUERY | kenbank | Thougjht I'd shove a tweet out to all my followers!
 You Rock! |

-Note: the test set contains a third, neutral class (2).
-We will ignore this class for this assignment.
+*Note: the test set contains a third, neutral class (2).
+We will ignore this class for this assignment.*

-It is your task to create a model to predict this class.
+It is your task to create a model to predict either a negative (0) or positve (4) sentiment.
 You can test your model's accuracy using a held back portion of the data - the test set.

 ### Creating the Test Set